Before Your Private Yacht Charter in Croatia

 So… you’ve chartered a private sailing yacht or gulet, what now?

 First things first, please get proper yacht charter travel insurance (don’t just use your regular insurance and assume it will cover you whilst at sea on a privately chartered boat).
 Private boat charters often aren’t included in the free credit card travel insurance, so please don’t rely on that for your holiday.
 Accidents and storms can happen when you’re on your holiday, or even the week before you arrive, and in the event that the ship is damaged beyond repair in time for or during your charter, your travel insurance should opt to pay for a replacement boat if one can be found so that your holiday can continue on as seamlessly as possible and they can deal with the financial details on your behalf later.
 If a replacement cannot be found, then hotels and transfers will likely be necessary, so your travel insurance should pay for that as well on the spot and claim on your behalf later to any liable parties.
 Please check with your insurance company that charter is covered (for everyone in your party).
-We cannot control the weather, accidents or storm damage can sometimes happen and you need to be prepared for any eventuality.
+We cannot control the weather; accidents or storm damage can sometimes happen and you need to be prepared for any eventuality.
 We sincerely hope it’s not required, but in case you need it, good coverage travel insurance should be in place.
 It is your responsibility to ensure you are covered.
 Please organise this before you go, make sure you get in writing from your insurance company exactly what is covered for private charters and what’s not and send us your travel insurance details before you go so that we can help you as much as we can if there’s a problem while you’re away.
 Thank you.